Benefits of being a First Aider

 Quick Response and Buying Time

 The faster you attend to a casualty in a critical condition, the more chance you have of saving them.
 By attending to someone who is choking, unresponsive or critically bleeding early, the effects of your treatment will be much more effective.
-First Aid Courses will teach you how to administer CPR and also how to use an AED or defibrillator; by knowing how to do this helps you keep the casualty alive until the emergency services arrive.
+First Aid Courses will teach you how to administer CPR and also how to use an AED or defibrillator; knowing how to do this helps you keep the casualty alive until the emergency services arrive.

 Reducing recovery time of employees